Hyper Vision HPV-X2 Ultra-High-Speed Video Camera

 These images show the failure process caused by the high-speed collision of a resin sphere (nylon sphere) with a block of a transparent laminate (polycarbonate).
 The images illustrate the production and growth of cracks inside the block due to the stress wave caused by the collision.

 A resin sphere is injected at 3.5 km per second from the gas gun.
 The high-speed collision of a transparent laminate with the resin sphere is captured in the backlight system to face the camera and strobe light.

 Recording speed: 2 million frames/second Width of field of view: Approx. 150 mm

 CFRP Lightning Strike Test

 Lightning strike tests are used to investigate damage from lightning strikes to carbon fiber reinforced plastics (CFRP), which are increasingly used as structural materials for aircraft.
 The image illustrates the instant gasification of the resin by the lightning current flowing along the direction of the CFRP fibers.

 Width of field of view: Approx. 150 mm

 Supersonic Wind Tunnel Test

 Sonic booms, the shockwaves generated by ultrasonic passenger planes, cause a thunderous noise on the ground, so aerodynamic designs are studied as a means to reduce this problem.
 The image shows a Mach 2 ultrasonic wind tunnel test.
-Subtle variations in airflow are captured by the high-speed camera.
+Subtle variations in airflow are captured by the ultra-high-speed camera.

 Recording Speed: 200,000 frames/second